core-wg/senml-spec/draft-jennings-core-senml.md

 Cookie SHOULD NOT be used as it simply makes things larger and is redundant to information provided in the Content-Type header.

-TODO - examples are probably have the wrong setting the schemaID
+TODO - examples  probably have the wrong setting the schemaID

 The following is the XSD Schema to be used for strict schema guided EXI processing.
 It is generated from the RelaxNG.